johnpaulbalagolan/lr-wiki/Home.md

 > If you are publishing data, we recommend publishing documents in batches of 100 documents in each publish post.
 Each batch of 100 documents should take less than 10 seconds to publish.

-## Setting Up an LR Node
+## Installing and Setting Up an LR Node

 The code hosted here on GitHub is used to run a Learning Registry node implementing the [Learning Registry Technical Specification v0.50.1] (http://docs.learningregistry.org/en/latest/spec/Technical_Spec/index.html).
+Listed below are resources to help install and setup a Learning Registry node on different operating systems.

 * [Linux Installation](http://docs.learningregistry.org/en/latest/install/ubuntu.html) - Instructions for setting up a node on Ubuntu 12.04 LTS.